 The Bottom Line

 If SLI tempts you, pay heed to the current state of SLI support for the majority of games.
-With that said, if you’ve got the finances to back such a setup and are sure to benefit from increased FPS and higher resolutions, then SLI may be perfect for your needs.
+With that said, if you’ve got the finances to handle such a setup and are sure to benefit from increased FPS and higher resolutions, then SLI may be perfect for your needs.